cilium/cilium/Documentation/index.rst

 * :ref:`network_policy` : Detailed walkthrough of the policy language structure and the supported formats.

-* :ref:`metrics` : Instructions for configuring metrics collection from Cilium.
+* :ref:`observability` : Provides instructions on setting up and configuring :ref:`hubble_intro` and configuring :ref:`metrics collection from Cilium and Hubble<metrics>`.

 * :ref:`admin_guide` : Describes how to troubleshoot Cilium in different deployment modes.